Bookworms-of-HSTU/Bookworms-of-HSTU/blueprint.md

     *   Admins can create, edit, and delete gallery events.
     *   Admins can dynamically add, edit, and delete image links for each event.
     *   A custom Next.js image loader is used for optimization.
+    *   The public gallery now uses a carousel component to display event images, providing a more interactive user experience with navigation buttons and dot indicators.
 *   **Library Management:**
     *   Add, edit, and delete library books using a `books.json` file for data persistence.
     *   Fields: Title, Author, Availability (Hardcopy and/or Softcopy), PDF Link.